scholar-is/moodle-mod_video/README.md

 #### Will this plugin support older versions of Moodle?
 This plugin will _likely_ work with 3.11 and 3.10 with some minor tweaks.
 The main reason I haven't tested on these versions is because it breaks the CI process.
 3.11 is already years old and is no longer supported.
 However, if there is enough interest I will add support for older versions.
 I highly recommend staying up-to-date if possible.

-#### Should I use this plugin or mod_videotime?
-I was the original developer of VideoTime, which offers many features at a premium.
-I have also built other proprietary Moodle video plugins for clients over the years.
-My goal with this plugin is to give back to the community by making all features free, forever.
-At this point I cannot recommend one plugin over the other, but I do plan on adding more features to this plugin over time.

 #### Can you add support for other video platforms (besides Vimeo and YouTube)?
 Yes, please contact me via email [joe@scholar.is](mailto:joe@scholar.is).